sigilante/nockup/README.md

 curl -fsSL https://raw.githubusercontent.com/sigilante/nockup/master/install.sh | bash
 ```

 This checks for dependencies and then installs the Nockup binary and its requirements, including the GPG key used to verify binaries on Linux.
+(This is from the `stable` channel by default; see [Channels](#channels) for more information.)

 ### From Source